tangdoan/fundingsocieties/README.md

 2. Web UI automation:
 - Issue: Unable to verify data from the UI in the chart by using XPATH or CSS_SELECTOR
 - Solution: Get the API from network tab of devtools in Chrome and store the value.
+3. Testing environment:
+- There is a limitation when I don't have a chance to work on Linux, it supports to run on Windows and Mac OS.

 Happy testing!